 The more you talk about your problems, the stronger they become.
-Dealing with something has adverse effects when you constantly reliving your old situations.
+Dealing with something has adverse effects when you are constantly reliving your old situations.
 Your brain then has to remember the images, words and feelings.
 That strengthens the connections in your brain about this.
 It’s just like a path through a field of grass, on which people constantly walk.
 The more you train your brain’s connections, the stronger they become.
 You become really good at picking at old grudges.
 This also happens with drama.
 If you keep bringing up old painful memories, you strengthen them and become more entrapped in them.

 Stop this, and you can free yourself.
 That was in the past.
 That was then.
 It is no longer a part of your NOW.

-While I watch this, I’m worried about people who go to therapists for long periods of time, who continually have you go back to the past and reliving their memories.
+I’m worried about people who go to therapists for long periods of time, who continually have you go back to the past and relive your memories.
 If you strengthen these brain connections, the memories become stronger and more intense.
 You can’t rid yourself of them.

-For this reason, you won’t talk for a long time about the past with a MIR-Method coach, but rather get to the core of the problem by using muscle tests and erasing old emotions with you.
+For this reason, a MIR-Method coach won’t talk for long about your past, but rather gets to the core of the problem by using muscle tests and erasing old emotions with you.
 Usually the coach doesn’t even try to find out what your whole story was.
 That’s a waste of your time and not a good use of your brain.
 You can read more on my thoughts about this in article 141, “Disagree with Your Thoughts!”.

 Become more resistant to stress